Federal Health Care Fraud – 18 U.S.C. § 1347

 Over the years, the government has paid so much money in healthcare, legitimately and fraudulently, that it's a huge source of lost income for them.
 In Los Angeles County, for example, I recently was at one of their headquarters meeting with some FBI agents related to a healthcare fraud case.

-They have taken over a whole section of a building to be prepared to prosecute federal healthcare fraud cases.
-They have the resources to be able to challenge anybody – to surveil them, to investigate them, and to charge them if necessary.
+They have taken over a whole section of a building to prepare to prosecute federal healthcare fraud cases.
+They have the resources to challenge anybody—to surveil them, investigate them, and charge them if necessary.

 Our attorneys have handled thousands of cases involving fraud.
 Healthcare fraud is one of the many, and we have the confidence and experience to help you if you face healthcare fraud charges.
 Healthcare Fraud is a crime and can be committed by either the provider or the consumer.